mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 and use Docker containers or prepare all the dependencies and environment variables manually.

-The [CM "app-mlperf-inference" script](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md#app-mlperf-inference) allows you to run this benchmark in a native environment as follows (short test run):
+The [CM "app-mlperf-inference" script](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md#app-mlperf-inference) allows you to run this benchmark in a native environment as follows (short test run with 10 samples):

 ```bash
 cmr "app mlperf inference generic _python _bert-99 _onnxruntime _cpu" \